-According to him, a brief hug accompanied by a pat on the back is not a real hug; the word 'hugs' in the end of an email is often meaningless; and those who during public events offer 'Free hugs!' though well-intentioned misrepresent the real hug - hugs don't create #human #connections, human connections create hugs!
+According to Peixoto, a brief #hug accompanied by a pat on the back is not a real hug; the word 'hugs' in the end of an email is often meaningless; and those who during public events offer 'Free hugs!' though well-intentioned misrepresent the real hug - hugs don't create human connections, human connections create hugs!

-The old light bulb over their heads created a yellow #gloomy atmosphere.
-The cheap aftershave that someone had given his father for #Christmas is still recognisable (and clearly 'smelled') even today when Peixoto recollects these moments.
-His father's arms tight around him while Peixoto's head was on his father's belly.
+The old light bulb over their heads created a yellow gloomy atmosphere.
+The cheap aftershave that someone had given his father for #Christmas is still recognisable (and clearly 'smelled') even today when Peixoto recollects this moment.
+His father's arms tight around him while his head was on his father's belly.
 The kitchen, a place where the family dined and talked about everything and nothing was then a silent place filled with anxiety.

 What about you?
 Have you given a special hug to someone?